nodesman/couchbase-mobile-portal/md-docs/_14/references/couchbase-lite/release-notes/Dot-Net.md

 title: .NET release notes
 ---

-As part of this release we had [128 commits](https://github.com/couchbase/couchbase-lite-net/compare/1.3.1...1.4.0) which resulted in [40 issues](https://github.com/couchbase/couchbase-lite-net/issues?milestone=15&state=closed) being closed.

 __API change__

 - An `isDeletion` property is now available on the `DatabaseChange` object to identify if a change is tombstone document.